 We use a number of online tools to replace face-to-face sessions where necessary.

 Our team of facilitators and mentors can come into your organisation and work with your teams to create efficiencies and resilience by designing processes and/or models which involve staff and supply chains, neighbours and shareholders to create systems which work cohesively and with purpose.
 Sometimes we run these projects ourselves, sometimes we mentor your own staff, leaving behind valuable experience and skills to use in the future.

 We use approaches which consider the whole system, so changes are sustainable and won’t creep back over time.
 Our work often involves ‘penny drop moments’, ideas which, once noticed, have such a ring of truth that they pervade the decision-making of the whole system going forwards.
 These moments create a joint feeling in groups which help create excitement and drive on change.

-“What’s In Your Box?”is a game we use with staff teams, supply chains and neighbours to allow pepole to create thought experiments about what they would do in a variety of emergency scenarios – flooding, lengthy power cuts, and for the teenagers – zombie invasion!
+“What’s In Your Box?”is a game we designed and use with staff teams, supply chains and neighbours to allow pepole to create thought experiments about what they would do in a variety of emergency scenarios – flooding, lengthy power cuts, and for the teenagers – zombie invasion!
 The outcomes are very practical, (you work out what you might need in an emergency box) yet it’s the process of playing the game, the conversations and realisations about the players’ own resilience and the skills of others they will need to depend on in an emergency, as well as developing understandings of the system in which they find themselves that are the most lasting – be that the home, workshop, office, or classroom.